About Chris McCoy

 Data4America curator and founder at STORE

-Chris McCoy, an entrepreneur and leader often described as a "Purple American Democrat," has made significant contributions to the intersection of technology and public policy through his work on Data4America and as the CEO of STORE Research, Inc. Growing up in a small Washington town, Chris discovered a passion for learning and innovation at a young age, inspired by the legacy of his fourth cousin, Linus Pauling, the only solo two-time Nobel Prize winner in history (chemistry, world peace).
+Chris McCoy, an entrepreneur and leader often described as a "Purple American Democrat," has made significant contributions to the intersection of technology and public policy through his work on Data4America and as the CEO of STORE Research, Inc. Growing up in Kelso, Washington on food stamps and free lunch, Chris witnessed firsthand the timber industry's decline and its impact on community resilience, shaping his understanding of economic transition challenges that would later inform his approach to technology and governance.

-As the CEO of STORE Research, Inc., Chris leads the development of the STORE protocol, a decentralized cloud computing protocol that aims to democratize access to powerful computing resources and data, foster collaboration between humans and machines, and empower both on a global scale.
-With his resilient background, transitioning from a mineral mining family in Oklahoma to being raised by a teen mom on food stamps and free lunch to a prominent student athlete in Washington State and now to computing in California in just three lifetimes, commitment to evidence-based solutions, and belief in the power of constructive dialogue, Chris is well-positioned to shape the discourse around American innovation and public policy in the years to come.
+As the CEO of STORE Research, Inc., Chris leads the development of the STORE protocol, a decentralized cloud computing protocol that democratizes access to computing resources.
+With his resilient background, transitioning from a mineral mining family in Oklahoma (where his grandfather played catch with Mickey Mantle's father in the mines) to being raised by a teen mom to a tech entrepreneur in California in just three generations, Chris is positioned to shape discourse around American innovation, democratic systems, and public policy in the years to come.

 Lifemap of Chris McCoy